DPhil in Medical Sciences

 Students enrolled on this course will belong to both a department/faculty and a college.
 Please note that ‘college’ and ‘colleges’ refers to all 43 of the University’s colleges, including those designated as societies and permanent private halls (PPHs).

 If you apply for a place on this course you will have the option to express a preference for one of the colleges listed below, or you can ask us to find a college for you.
 Before deciding, we suggest that you read our brief introduction to the college system at Oxford and our advice about expressing a college preference.
-For some courses, the department may have provided some additional advice below to help you decide.

 Before you apply

-We strongly recommend you consult the Medical Sciences Graduate School's research themes to identify the most suitable course and supervisor.
+Before you begin an application, we recommend that you consult the Medical Sciences Graduate School's website to identify the most suitable course for your intended area of research.

 Our guide to getting started provides general advice on how to prepare for and start your application.
 You can use our interactive tool to help you evaluate whether your application is likely to be competitive.

-If it's important for you to have your application considered under a particular deadline – eg under a December or January deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
-Check the deadlines on this page and the information about deadlines in our Application Guide.
+If it is important for you to have your application considered under a particular deadline – eg under the December deadline in order to be considered for Oxford scholarships – we recommend that you aim to complete and submit your application at least two weeks in advance.
+Check the deadlines on this page and the information about deadlines and when to apply in our Application Guide.

 Application fee waivers

-An application fee of £75 is payable per course application.
+An application fee of £20 is payable for each application to this course.
 Application fee waivers are available for the following applicants who meet the eligibility criteria:

-• applicants from low-income countries;
+- applicants from low-income countries;

-• refugees and displaced persons;
+- refugees and displaced persons;

-• UK applicants from low-income backgrounds; and
+- UK applicants from low-income backgrounds; and

-• applicants who applied for our Graduate Access Programmes in the past two years and met the eligibility criteria.
+- applicants who applied for our Graduate Access Programmes in the past two years and met the eligibility criteria.

 You are encouraged to check whether you're eligible for an application fee waiver before you apply.